saltstack/salt/doc/ref/states/requisites.rst

 The ``onfail`` requisite allows for reactions to happen strictly as a response to the failure of another state.
-This can be used in a number of ways, such as executing a second attempt to set up a service or begin to execute a separate thread of states because of a failure.
+This can be used in a number of ways, such as sending a notification or attempting an alternate task or thread of tasks when an important state fails.

 The ``onfail`` requisite is applied in the same way as ``require`` as ``watch``: